 - Tip #3: Use the Proper Nutrient Mix

 When growing with hydroponics, ensuring you have the right nutrient mix is essential to the growth and taste of your plants.
-My personal preference for nutrients is MaxiGro by General Hydroponics.
-I always get strong growth and great taste when I use it.
+IGWorks provides you with it's superior Green Machine Nutrient solution to get you started.

 As you add nutrients to your hydroponic solution, you’ll want to use an TDS tester (included with all iHarvest purchases) to ensure your plants have the correct amount of nutrients.
 TDS stands for Total Dissolved Solids and is measured in parts per million (PPM).
 It is a good measure of the amount of nutrients in your hydroponic solution.
 For the sake of keeping this initial lesson short and sweet, I suggest you break plants up into two categories: